-10 Second Interview Questions to Make the Right Hiring Decision
+10 Second Interview Questions to Make the Right Hiring Decision for CEOs

 You finally met the perfect candidate: impressive resume, great pre-assessment tests results, an excellent first interview.
 What more does it take for a company or a hiring manager to make a decision?
 Is this candidate the best you could retain in your organization, or do you want to smooth out more details before signing the contract?
 Here come the second interview questions!
 The first interview is usually the prerogative of recruiters.
 In the second interview, hiring managers, the CEO, a panel of experts, and even some employees actively evaluate a candidate.
 If you wonder what else you could ask a person, we are here to discuss second-round interview questions, their purpose, and the answers to pay attention to before you hire your next rock star.